Peter Joinud Mojuntin: Legacy

 Datuk Peter Joinod Mojuntin was a leader who worked tirelessly for his people and was ready to sacrifice his life for them.
 He had no ambitions for himself except for his people and the State of Sabah.
 He was vocal not only in the State Assembly meetings but also proved to be outspoken even when the Assembly was not in session.
-Since many Sabahans at the time live in isolated up river kampongs and remote hill villages, he would travel days and nights with minimum rest.
+Since many Sabahans at the time lived in isolated up river kampongs and remote hill villages, he would travel days and nights with minimum rest.
 Mojuntin went through the Kinabatangan river by raft to visit the Rungus and Orang Sungai villages of the deep interior to ask for their thoughts and educate them on situations that are happening in Sabah.

 Mojuntin belonged to the political opponents of Tun Mustapha.
 The unwanted expulsion of missionaries and church personnel, which made way for the course of forced conversions and anti-Christian sentiment in Sabah was strongly criticised by him, for he was a loyal devout Catholic.
 He believed that it was not right and that he was certain that no religion condone such ways and means to win over converts as it defeats the very object of a religion.

 Against the raids, arrests, harassment and deportation of the foreign missionaries as well as alleged Islamisation via forced conversions of the citizens of Sabah under Mustapha's tyrannical rule, he personally protested to Prime Minister, Tun Abdul Razak by sending a carbon copied letter to Tun Dr. Ismail Abdul Rahman, who was Deputy Prime Minister cum Home Affairs Minister.

 In 2022, Daily Express released a documentary, "Double Six: The Untold Stories Documentary by Daily Express (Sabah)" on YouTube, discussing the Double Six Tragedy along with interviews with the families of the victims.

 Statue of Datuk Peter Mojuntin in Donggongon, Penampang.